|

 the reality is, where do I get good people to hire.
 How do I go about

 doing this?
-Oh yes, and then as an insurance recruiter, there are the
+Oh yes, and then there are the

 Recruiting